Badgerati/Pode/docs/Hosting/IIS.md

 !!! note
     If the authenticated user is a Local User, then the following properties will be empty: FQDN, Email, and DistinguishedName

+### Client Certificates

+You can enable Pode to get client certificates from IIS by passing `-AllowClientCertificate` to your [`Add-PodeEndpoint`](../../Functions/Core/Add-PodeEndpoint).
+Pode will check for either the `MS-ASPNETCORE-CLIENTCERT` or `X-ARR-ClientCert` headers, and if either is present they'll be used to set the certificate against `$WebEvent.Request.ClientCertificate`.

+This also allows for using [Client Certificate](../../Tutorials/Authentication/Methods/ClientCertificate) authentication in Pode, even when behind IIS.

 ### Additional Validation